gbrault/FTSDocuments/readme.md

 Have a look at the requirements.txt file to see the list of dependencies.

-Outline the steps required to install the application.
+Outline to install the application.

-- best is to use Visual Studio Code
+- easiest is to use Visual Studio Code
 - git clone this repository
 - create a virtualenv
 - install the dependencies